 This report serves as a summary of our efforts to date in the execution of the Water Quality Monitoring Project for the FKNMS as part of the Water Quality Protection Program.
 The period of record for this report is Mar.
 1995 - Dec.
-2006 and includes data from 46 quarterly sampling events at 154 stations within the FKNMS including the Dry Tortugas National Park.
+2007 and includes data from 50 quarterly sampling events at 154 stations within the FKNMS including the Dry Tortugas National Park.

-Field parameters measured at each station include salinity (practical salinity scale), temperature (°C), dissolved oxygen (DO, mg l-1), turbidity (NTU), relative fluorescence, and light attenuation (K_d, m-1).
-Water chemistry variables include the dissolved nutrients nitrate (NO3-), nitrite (NO2-), ammonium (NH4+), dissolved inorganic nitrogen (DIN), and soluble reactive phosphate (SRP).
-Total unfiltered concentrations of nitrogen (TN), organic nitrogen (TON), organic carbon (TOC), phosphorus (TP), and silicate (SiO2) were also measured.
-The biological parameters included in the study were chlorophyll a (CHLA, μ g l-1) and alkaline phosphatase activity (APA, μ M h-1).
+Field parameters measured at each station include salinity (practical salinity scale), temperature (°C), dissolved oxygen (DO, mg $l^{-1}$ ), turbidity (NTU), relative fluorescence, and light attenuation (Kd, m-1).
+Water quality variables include the dissolved nutrients nitrate (NO3-), nitrite (NO2-), ammonium (NH4+), dissolved inorganic nitrogen (DIN), and soluble reactive phosphate (SRP).
+Total unfiltered concentrations of nitrogen (TN), organic nitrogen (TON), organic carbon (TOC), phosphorus (TP), silicate (SiO2) and chlorophyll a (CHLA, $\mu$ g $l^{-1}$ ).